-Section 2E.46 Diamond Interchange in Urban Area
+Section 2E.46 Urban Diamond Interchange

-Examples of guide signs for diamond interchanges in an urban area are shown in Figure 2E-32.
+A typical application of guide signs for diamond interchanges in an urban area is shown in Figure 2E-29.
 This example includes the use of the Community Interchanges Identification sign (see Section 2E.38) which might be useful if two or more interchanges serve the same community.